 - 2 reductors

 and all of that in one axle with a diameter of only 32 centimetres.
 Of course this electric class-8 powertrain is compatible with OEM trucks of all well known brands.

 Because of the efficiency we work with 2 motors, in the picture below these are shown in green.
 One motor is strong enough to keep a truck with 50 metric ton GVW at a cruising speed of 85 km/h.
 The second motor is additional to accelerate, to slow down on the motor, to regenerate braking energy and also to climb gradients, like a mountain road, bridge or ramp.

 On the picture above the 5 SmeshGear transmissions are shown in blue.
 An engine delivers power, that is force times rpm, and the SmeshGear gears convert that force.
 When driving off it is a lot of force and few revs, and while accelerating we finally go to normal force and a normal rpm at cruising speed in 8 steps.
 Thanks to SmeshGear and smart engine management the electric motors keep operating in the optimal operating range.

 Another strength of the SmeshGear is that once the gears are no longer needed, they are put out of action.
 They no longer participate and do not create any resistance.
 This results in a lot of efficiency gains, especially over long distances.

-The advantages have proven themselves in practice and now it is time to move up to the real stuff, class-8 heavy-duty e-trucks with an impressive pulling power of 14 metric tons.
+The advantages have proven themselves in practice and now it is time to move up to the real stuff, class-8 heavy-duty e-trucks with an impressive pulling power.
 Technology is so beautiful.